vmware/versatile-data-kit/projects/vdk-core/plugins/vdk-plugin-control-cli/README.md

 ### New CLI commands

-Then on vdk CLI you should be able to see new commands.
+Then on the vdk CLI you should be able to see the new commands.
 Run
 ```bash
 vdk --help
 ```